 How to invest your £20,000

-With £20,000 sat in your bank account, it can be daunting assessing all of your options.
-Whilst you may want to pick your investments yourself, managing your money takes time, skill and money –it can feel like a full-time job.
+With £20,000 sitting in your bank account, it can be daunting to assess all of your options.
+While you may want to pick your investments, managing your money takes time, skill and money –it can feel like a full-time job.